phantomstudios/reveal-on-scroll/README.md

 ### Browser Support

 This library utilizes `intersectionObserver`, as such browser support is pretty good, for more information check [caniuse](https://caniuse.com/intersectionobserver).
 For fallback, all instances of `reveal-on-scroll` are automatically replaced with `reveal-scrolled` to ensure older browsers still reveal content.

-If you need `reveal-on-scroll` to work on any browser that doesn't support `intersectionObserver` consider using a polyfill such as this - [intersection-observer](https://www.npmjs.com/package/intersection-observer).
+If you need `reveal-on-scroll` to work on any browser that doesn't support `intersectionObserver` consider using a polyfill such as - [intersection-observer](https://www.npmjs.com/package/intersection-observer).

 ### Planned